-Steve Pantilat, MD, author of Life after the Diagnosis, signedhis book after his panel discussion on policy and quality reporting in palliative care.
-His co-presenter was Marian Grant, DNP.
+Steve Pantilat, MD, author of Life after the Diagnosis, signed his book after his panel discussion on policy and quality reporting in palliative care.

-Academicians and clinicians mingled with Symposium exhibitors throughout the two-day conference.
-To exhibit in 2018, click here.
+Academicians and clinicians mingled with Symposium exhibitors throughout the two-day palliative care conference.
+To exhibit in 2018, click below.

-Over 60 faculty shared their work through workshop, panel, paper and poster presentations.
-90 institutions from across the US and beyond were represented.
+Over 60 faculty from 90 institutions from across the US and beyond shared their work through workshop, panel, paper and poster presentations.

 What is the Symposium?

-Be sure to review this website often for more details on the call for proposals, speakers, the agenda, travel details, registration, and more!
-Exhibitors and supporters can read more about opportunities for reaching this audience here.
+Be sure to review this website for full details on our keynote speakers, the agenda, travel details, how to register, and opportunities for faculty to apply for seed grant funding!
+Exhibitors and supporters can read more about these opportunities here.

-Whatever your discipline, whether you’re a health care-related scholar, or from fields such as technology, arts, communications, or more, come share and discuss your instructional and research approaches for anticipating, preventing, and treating suffering in people with serious, chronic illness.
+Whatever your discipline, whether you’re a health care-related scholar, a clinical educator, instructor, or preceptor, or from fields such as technology, arts, communications, or more, come share and discuss your instructional and research approaches for anticipating, preventing, and treating suffering in people with serious, chronic illness.
 Bring your innovations and challenges.
-Make your plans now to come explore with colleagues and learn about the latest educational approaches and research in palliative care!
+Come explore with colleagues and learn about the latest educational approaches and research in palliative care!

 Individuals with disabilities, who would like to attend this event, please contact the Symposium Coordinator at 760-750-7289 regarding any special accommodation needs.
 It is requested that individuals requiring auxiliary aids such as sign language interpreters and alternative format materials notify the event sponsor at least seven working days in advance.
 Every reasonable effort will be made to provide reasonable accommodations in an effective and timely manner.